cledic/cortex-a9/README.md

 # NEON development on an emulated cortex-a9
 Serching for an easy and everywhere usable tool to study and develop with ARM NEON, I found the **ghaflims** work to do baremetal programming on Cortex-A9 using QEMU.

-I use his effort to start my develop with  ARM NEON.
+Im using his effort to start my study develop with  ARM NEON.
+In my support came the wonderfull on-line tool: [NEVADA](http://szeged.github.io/nevada/) a NEON Visualizer Tool.
+This tool help me a lot, I use it to test instruction and syntax, before write down something and compile it.

 Still a work in progess, here I write some of the steps I follow.
 Hope to help.

 # Software I use
 I use this code to try to develop NEON assembler code on **cortex-a9** emulated processor on windows.
 I use **Linaro GCC**, and **QEMU**.